Grab healthy snacks over junk food2

 A healthy diet helps you avoid

 If you need something sweet, try sugar-free gum.
 It helps increase saliva, your body's natural defense against mouth bacteria.

-Water straight from the faucet has fluoride, which helps keep your teeth strong.
+Water straight from the faucet has fluoride, which may help keep your teeth strong.
 The fewer sports drinks, flavored waters, juices, energy drinks, alcoholic beverages and carbonated beverages you have, the better.
 Substitute water any time you can.
-It's good for your teeth and your whole body.

-You already know what smoking does to your lungs, but did you know that it also messes with your teeth and gums?
-Tobacco can stain your teeth and smokers often develop dry mouth, which leads to bad breath and can cause cavities and gum disease—or worse: cancer.
+You may already know what smoking does to your lungs, but did you know that it also messes with your teeth and gums?
+Tobacco may stain your teeth and smokers often develop dry mouth, which may lead to bad breath and may cause cavities and gum disease—or worse: cancer.

-Brush twice a day, for a full 2 to 3 minutes3
+Brush twice a day, for a full 2 to 3 minutes5

 Visiting your dentist every 6 months as recommended prevents problems from getting worse.
 Plus, nothing feels quite as good as a mouthful of teeth that have just been professionally cleaned.

 Just follow the simple dental care steps you learned when you were younger, and dump any bad habits you may have now, before they become permanent.